 - Drain and place all the peel in one saucepan.
 Cover with cold water, bring up to the boil and cook for a further 20 minutes before draining.

 - Meanwhile dissolve the granulated sugar in 300ml water in a large thick-bottomed saucepan over a low heat.
 Bring up to the boil and gently stir in the peel.
-Reduce the heat and simmer gently, stirring occasionally, until the peel has absorbed virtually all the syrup.
-You should allow 2 hours 45 minutes for this.
+Reduce the heat and simmer gently, stirring occasionally, for up to 2 hours 45 minutes, until the peel has absorbed virtually all the syrup.

 - Preparation time: 5 minutes